CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ![Desktop View]()
 *<strong>Systems Suspense</strong>*

 *Understanding Systems Suspense* gives many use cases for how and why designers might use this framework, but it is not exhaustive.
 Where it talks about using systems suspense and surprise to ellicit specific emotional responses from the player, it focuses predominantly on fear and loss.
 If they realise their understanding of a game is incorrect or incomplete, that can absolutely undermine their sense of security.
-It's why mimic chests always get a fright out of me, at least.
+That's why mimic chests always get a fright out of me at least.
 However, it would be wrong to think upending a mental model can *only* be played for tension or outright horror.
 That's why this blog post (and I'm rather excited because I really haven't seen this anyone writing about this before) is focused on an altogether different affordance of systems design - getting a laugh.

 ## Embedding Humour with Systems Surprise